Support and on call

 As with recruitment, the important thing is that you can practically leave any meetings if something urgent crops up.
 That means you can be as involved as you would usually be in things like writing 100 word responses to sales opportunities, giving your input to qualification work, or helping put together proposals and pitch decks, but you shouldn’t commit to being part of a pitch team.

-You can still participate in Friday work whilst you’re on support, but you’ll need to make sure anyone you’re working with knows that you might need to stop working on a Friday project to handle support queries.
-You might want to choose smaller things to do on a Friday when you’re on support, so that you don’t end up overcommitted.
+You can still participate in dxw time work whilst you’re on support, but you’ll need to make sure anyone you’re working with knows that you might need to stop working on a project to handle support queries.
+You might want to choose smaller things when you’re on support, so that you don’t end up overcommitted.

 Being on call

-On call includes out of hours, and sometimes means getting woken up and handling things at weekends.
+Being on call means you are the first line support for issues that occur out of hours.
+This sometimes means getting woken up or handling things at weekends.
 As a result, it’s optional, and people who spend time on call will be compensated for the time.
+Let the Head of Technical Operations know if you’d like to be added to the on call rota.

 While on call, your responsibility is making sure all the services we support are running correctly and effectively.

-As with in-hours support, we use monitoring and alerts to notify you an issue occurs and provide runbooks to help you respond.
-The difference to in-hours support is that you’ll only be alerted when a high-severity issue occurs, and you aren’t expected to take action out of hours unless alerted.
+As with in-hours support, we use monitoring and alerts to notify you when an issue occurs via Opsgenie, and provide runbooks to help you respond to those issues.
+The difference to in-hours support is that you’ll only be alerted when a high-severity issue occurs, and you aren’t expected to take any action out of hours unless alerted.

 Outside office hours, the expected response depends on the severity of the incident.
 We have a set of factors that determine the severity of an incident, and have included these in our Service Level Agreement.